StateFarm-STEM/hablogger/ballooninfo/3D Printed Camera Mounts/readme.md

 ### Assembling the cam mount
 - The design uses a small chanel to align the two halves
-- M5 bolt is used with the head on the cone side, A square nut can be used in the cutout to thread the bolt into, or a nut can be placed ontop of the wall
+- An M5 bolt is used with the head on the cone side, A square nut can be used in the cutout to thread the bolt into, or a nut can be placed ontop of the wall